 Types of Drug Paraphernalia

-to ingest, smoke, transport, carry, conceal or otherwise make use of illegal
+- Or otherwise make use of illegal drugs

 Possible Defenses to Possession of Drug Paraphernalia

 - The Paraphernalia Was Not Yours - A common defense to Possession of Drug Paraphernalia is that the paraphernalia was not yours.
 Mere proximity to drug paraphernalia is not enough under Washington case law to convict someone of possession.
 If you are a passenger in a car and are simply near the paraphernalia, we may be above to defeat the prosecutor’s claim that you were in constructive possession of the paraphernalia.
 The owner of a car is deemed to be in constructive possession of anything in the car.
 If you are not the owner of the car, you may not be responsible for the contents.

 - You did not know the paraphernalia was in the car - If you are the registered owner of the car, we may be able to rely on the defense of unwitting possession.
 Just because the item was in your vehicle, we may be able to show that someone else put in there without your knowledge.
 This is a more difficult defense to assert, but with the right fact pattern it can be done.

 - The item in question is not drug paraphernalia - Finally, simply possessing an item of suspected paraphernalia may not be enough to convict you.
 Possessing a plain pipe, or baggy, or piece of foil is not in itself illegal.
 The prosecutor must also show that you intended to use the paraphernalia with a controlled substance.
 If the piece of paraphernalia has no drug residue on it or has never been used, we may be able to defeat the charge outright.

 How Can Drug Paraphernalia Lawyer Lance R. Fryrear Help You?